Juan Manuel Fangio: Legacy

 Statue of Fangio by Joaquim Ros Sabaté at the Circuit de Barcelona-Catalunya.

 Six statues of Fangio, sculpted by Catalan artist Joaquim Ros Sabaté, stand at race venues around the world: Puerto Madero, Buenos Aires; Monte Carlo, Monaco; Montmeló, Spain; Nürburgring, Germany; Stuttgart-Untertürkheim, Germany; and Monza, Italy.

 The Museo Juan Manuel Fangio was established in Balcarce (Fangio's birthplace) in 1986.

 Argentina's largest oil company, Repsol YPF, launched the "Fangio XXI" gas brand.
 The Zonda 2005 C12 F, also known as the Zonda Fangio, was designed in honour of Fangio and was released 10 years after his death.
 Maserati created a special website in 2007 to commemorate the 50th anniversary of his fifth and final world championship triumph.
 A Mercedes-Benz W196R Formula 1 race car, driven by Fangio in his World Championship-qualifying Grand Prix races in 1954 and 1955 was sold for a record $30 million at an auction in England on 12 July 2013.

+In Australian English slang the term to 'fang it', derived from an abbreviation of Fangio's surname, means to move at high speed, usually in a vehicle.
+Popularised by the movie Mad Max, early recorded use is in the Australian playwright Alexander Buzo's 1969 The Front Room Boys, scene 1.

+Due to the pilot's family's close ties to Castiglione Messer Marino, a sister city agreement (gemellaggio) with Balcarce was officially established in 2010 and subsequently reaffirmed in 2015 and 2025.
+The initiative sought to honor the family roots of the legendary five-time Formula 1 world champion, as well as to strengthen cultural and historical ties between the two communities.
+In 2011, the centennial year of the driver’s birth, a monument to Fangio was unveiled in Castiglione Messer Marino.

+In February 2017, as part of the 25th National Motorsports Festival held in Balcarce, and in the presence of the Castiglione Messer Marino mayor and officials, a monolith was unveiled bearing the inscription Balcarce, in sisterhood with Castiglione Messer Marino, birthplace of the father of five-time F1 world champion Juan Manuel Fangio.